animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 ### Sam "Altman"

-The head of OpenAI, the company that invented ChatGPT (that used MHDPA), whose name is "Sam Altman" (mine is Sam Lerman) — "Altman," which is not German Ashkenazi for "teacher" — was terminated as the head of OpenAI in an unusually sensationalized situation exactly 17 days after my termination as PhD student, then was brought back.
+The head of OpenAI, the company that invented ChatGPT (that used MHDPA), whose name is "Sam Altman" (mine is Sam Lerman) — "Altman," which is not German Ashkenazi for "teacher" — was terminated as the head of OpenAI in an unusually sensationalized situation exactly 17 days after my termination as PhD student, just in time for my birthday (exactly one day before), then was brought back.

 They were working on some AGI project called Q*, and the synchronicity may have been meant to give me hope, but [it didn't](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Synchronicity-Paranoias.md).